lrcf/configuration-notes/guides/windows/ssh-tpm.md

 ### 5. Configure Pageant to accept smart card certificates

-*Pageant and the bridge should be now running if you have started [the scheduled task.](#4-configure-to-start-pageant-and-the-bridge-on-sign-in)*
+*Pageant and the bridge should be now running if you have [run the startup script.](#4-configure-to-start-pageant-and-the-bridge-on-sign-in)*

 1. On the system tray menu, right click on the Pageant icon.
 2. Enable the following options: